azhigaylo/build/README.md

 ### HomeBrain project description:

-OS Linux based software package, which allows turn your laptop or mini computer (BeagleBoard) into a centralized data acquisition system from I/O modules by ModBus RTU protocol, and transfer data to the user via frandly MQTT protocol.
+OS Linux based software package, which allows turn your laptop or mini computer (BeagleBoard) into a centralized data acquisition system from I/O modules by ModBus RTU protocol, and transfer data to the user via friendly MQTT protocol.

 ### Project includes follow components:

-1. Build        - a set of scripts for project build under Linux Host and Linux Target
+1. **Build**        - a set of scripts for project build under Linux Host and Linux Target **Linux Host build** is convenient for debugging the project and further transition to the target.
-                   * Linux Host build is convenient for debugging the project and further transition to the target. as result you will have set of binaries, which can be started on Linux Ubuntu and similar.
+                      As result you will have set of binaries, which can be started on Linux Ubuntu and similar.
-                   * Linux Target build based on BuildRoot package, result is an image of the file system in ext2/ext4 format, which are ready for extractiin on SD card to use in miniPC (BeagleBone)
+                      **Linux Target build** based on BuildRoot package, result is an image of the file system in ext2/ext4 format, which are ready for extracting on SD card to use in miniPC (BeagleBone)
-2. HomeBrain    - the main process, which communicate with I/O modules via ModBus RTU protocol. reads ModBus registers and saves data in the internal table of points (discrete, analog)
+2. **HomeBrain**    - the main process, which communicate with I/O modules via ModBus RTU protocol.
+                      Reads ModBus registers and saves data in the internal table of points (discrete, analog)
-3. mqttgtw      - the process that converts data from the HomeBrain point table to MQTT topic values.
+3. **mqttgtw**      - the process that converts data from the HomeBrain point table to MQTT topic values.
-4. pointmonitor - This tools allows you to view the current state of the HomeBrain points (discrete, analog).
+4. **pointmonitor** - This tools allows you to view the current state of the HomeBrain points (discrete, analog).
-                  It is not necessary for the system operation, and is needed only on debugging stage.
+                      It is not necessary for the system operation, and needed only on debugging stage.
-5. csvparser    - parser *.csv documents, which describes the configuration for mqttgtw.
+5. **csvparser**    - parser for *.csv documents, which describes the configuration for mqttgtw.

 ### Project structure

-Build - it's main git repository.
+**Build** - it's main git repository.

-HomeBrain/mqttgtw/pointmonitor/csvparser - it's git submodules.
+**HomeBrain/mqttgtw/pointmonitor/csvparser** - it's git submodules.

 ### Supported system :